maltenlz/Malte-Nalenz/README.md

 # About me
 Hi, I'm Malte, 33 years old, from Munich.
-Currently, i*m pursuiing a PhD in Statistics at the LMU Munich.
+Currently, i'm pursuiing a PhD in Statistics at the LMU Munich.

 My main research interests are:
 - Tree Ensemble Methods